-Professor Lorenzo Iannucci obtained his Bachelor of Science (1st class honours) in Aeronautics Engineering from the Department of Aeronautics of Imperial College.
-A Master of Science in computation mechanics followed this also from the Department of Aeronautics of Imperial College.
+He obtained his Bachelor of Science (1st class honours) in Aeronautics Engineering from the Department of Aeronautics of Imperial College.
+A MSc in computation mechanics followed this also from the Department of Aeronautics of Imperial College.

 Following graduation Prof Iannucci worked as a Design Engineer for Babcock Power Ltd from 1981 designing nuclear power and offshore structure in safety critical environments.
-In 1985 Prof Iannucci became a Senior Design Engineer for Foster Wheeler Energy Ltd designing critical structural items for nuclear power systems.
-In 2000 he was promoted to Senior Lecturer.
-He is currently involved in research funded by the CEC, EPRSC, DSTL, QINETIQ, BAE/RR and the DTI(TSB).
+In 1985 he became a Senior Design Engineer for Foster Wheeler Energy Ltd designing critical structural items for nuclear power systems.
+In 1986 he started as a Research Fellow in the Department of Civil Engineering of Imperial College on a project for RAE Farnborough developing novel experimental and numerical techniques to model explosions in soils.
+He was awarded a PhD on part of the research undertaken for the RAE.

+He has been involved in research funded by the CEC, EPRSC, Dstl, MoD, QINETIQ, BAE/RR, AIRBUS, DfT and the DTI(TSB).
 He has also published numerous journal and international conference papers.

 Wan A Hamid WLH, Iannucci L, Robinson P, 2023, Flexural behaviour of 3D-printed carbon fibre composites: Experimental and virtual tests - application to composite adaptive structure, Composites Part C: Open Access, Vol:10